canjelica/churnNburn/README.md

 *Run the app:*

-You can now navigate to 'localhost:5000/' in any web browser to access Ride Thrift.
+You can now navigate to 'localhost:5000/' in any web browser to access Churn & Burn.